Open-shell frozen natural orbital approach for quantum eigensolvers: Results

 One of the major advantages of using \gls{iQCC} is that we can additionally test larger active spaces at very little additional computational cost~\cite{ryabinkin2023efficient}.
 Therefore, we chose to consider the T$_1$-S$_0$ energy gap for \ce{CH2} at a larger active space size of CAS(6,30) with the aug-cc-pVQZ basis set.
 In this case, we find that the $E_{\text{iQCC}}^{\text{FNO}}$ energy gap is \SI{15.677}{\milli\hartree}, which is within \SI{1.5}{\milli\hartree} of the \gls{CASCI} value of \SI{15.412}{\milli\hartree}, and the $\Delta E_{\text{FNO}}$ correction leads to a final energy gap of \SI{14.534}{\milli\hartree}, which is within \SI{0.2}{\milli\hartree} of the experimental value of \SI{14.4}{\milli\hartree}~\cite{liepuoniute2025quantum}.

 It is important to note that the greatest savings from the \gls{ZAPT-FNO} approach occur for basis sets with large, diffuse, or augmented orbitals such as the aug-cc-pVTZ and aug-cc-pVQZ basis sets.
 We find that for the cc-pVDZ basis set, both the \gls{CMO} and \gls{ZAPT-FNO} approaches lead to similar T$_1$-S$_0$ energy gaps, as shown in Table~\ref{tab:ch2-energy-gaps}, which is to be expected.
 This result is encouraging, as it implies that the Hamiltonian generated from \gls{ZAPT-FNO} approaches the same ground state energy as the equivalent size \gls{CMO} Hamiltonian, in basis sets without diffuse orbitals.
 Thus, the advantage of the \gls{ZAPT-FNO} approach lies in the fact that it enables us to use larger basis sets, with similar \gls{CAS} sizes to achieve chemical accuracy.
+The generality of \gls{ZAPT-FNO} to other quantum eigensolvers is further demonstrated in Appendix~\ref{sec:vqe-example}.